Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 As they got close enough to overhear her Shoo turned out to be speaking flawless Gaori.
 Even her accent was right.

-“---doesn’t mean fighting,” she was saying. *“Gōngfu* just means anything that takes patience, practice and time to learn properly.
+“ - doesn’t mean fighting,” she was saying. *“Gōngfu* just means anything that takes patience, practice and time to learn properly.
 What I’m doing now isn’t a *wǔshù,* a martial art, it’s gymnastics.
 What Sister Myun is teaching you is how to fight well, and that isn’t the same thing.”

 One of the cubs raised a paw adorably.
 “Doesn’t that hurt?” he asked.